Hi there!

 There is an observation tower at the Clingmans Dome summit so you can see sweeping mountain views all around you.

-See more about this Smoky Mountains activity: Hiking to Clingmans Dome summit
+See more about hiking to the Clingmans Dome summit.

 After you’ve finished hiking to the Clingmans Dome tower, you can add on another hike that comes with views of the Smoky Mountains.
 This hike starts from the Clingmans Dome parking lot.
 Pack a light picnic lunch, and you can eat in an open field with mountain views.

-See more about this Smoky Mountains activity: Hiking to Andrews Bald
+See more about the hike to Andrews Bald.

 41. Collins Creek Picnic Area